Israeli official faces corruption allegations in Honduras president’s trial

 He was extradited to the US in 2022, shortly after completing his second term in office.

-Hernandez, however, has pleaded not guilty to the drug trafficking and weapons charges he faces.
+Hernandez, however, has pleaded not guilty to the drug trafficking and weapons charges he faced.
 Earlier this week, he, too, appeared on the witness stand, refuting any allegations of wrongdoing.

 When asked if he took bribes from figures like El Chapo, Hernandez replied simply: “Never.”
-The prosecution has since rested its case.
+A jury has since found him guilty on all three charges he faced.

 Through diplomatic channels